Skip to content

 5 from 1 vote

-This Chunky Sausage and Vegetable Pasta Sauce is simple and flavorful.
+This Italian Sausage Pasta is simple and flavorful.
 It's a favorite weeknight meal.
 Leftover sauce tastes even better the next day!

 Prep Time: 10 minutes